Skip to content

 Tri-Color Gold Anklets Within a Complete Ankle Stack

 A tri-color gold anklet functions as the most metal-versatile piece in a layered ankle stack because it already contains all three gold tones, pairing naturally with yellow, white, or rose gold companions without creating a metal mismatch.
 Used as the dominant centre piece of a three-chain ankle stack, a tri-color anklet flanked by thinner single-tone chains creates a graduated composition that reads as planned.
 Browse gold anklets for single-tone gold ankle chains suited to layering with a tri-color piece.
+Every order ships free with a 30-day return policy.

 Frequently Asked Questions